North

 accomplished what most

-of thought would be
+of us thought would be

 nearly impossible: it